Trump Targets Venezuela Gang With Wartime Aliens Law - UrduPoint

 Judge James Boasberg has yet to rule on the substance of the case, but on Saturday he ordered a 14-day halt to any deportation under the new order at least until he has done so.

+Attorney General Bondi said in a statement that the ruling "disregards well-established authority regarding President Trump's power, and it puts the public and law enforcement at risk."

-The White House has until Monday to file a motion if they want to overturn the pause, and failing that the next hearing will be on March 21, the court ruling said.
+The White House has until Monday to file a motion if they want to overturn the pause, and failing that the next hearing will be on March 21, the court order said.

 Recent Stories